airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Hopefully this exercise provided some insight into using GDB to help you find errors in your programs.

-Breakpoints and Other GDB Features {.unnumbered}
+Breakpoints and Other GDB Features
 ==================================

 The program we entered in the last section had an infinite loop, and